 Voltage: 110 – 120 V AC 60 Hz

-- Medical Grade H13 Filters (higher rated than True HEPA) 99.9% particle removal.
-H13 True HEPA is considered medical grade air...
+- A higher grade of HEPA - H13 Filters (higher rated than True HEPA) 99.9% particle removal.

 - Cleans a room up to 1,600 sq ft in one hour, 840 sq ft in 30 minutes, 420 sq ft in 15 minutes (CADR 330)

 - Tempered Glass panel (like your cell phone, easy to clean, won't scratch like cheap plastic models), sleep and 3 fan speeds, 8 hr...

 - Genuine Medify Replacement Filter: B07MTQFFNT, 110 Volt units, USA registered Lifetime Warranty

 Medify Ma-40 2.0 is a sleek and modern air purifier with H13 true HEPA filtration technology.
 The compact body is made with high-quality plastic with a glossy finish, which feels very premium by touch.

 Backside: On the backside, there is a large air inlet and a carrying handle.
-Air inlet has a removable cover for filter installment.
-As the filters included in a single package, it is very convenient to install or replace the compact filter.
+The Air inlet has a removable cover for filter installment.
+As the filters are included in a single package, it is very convenient to install or replace the compact filter.

 The left and right sides are flat.
 It stands on four small feet.

 - Medify MA-112 2.0 Review (airflow: 560 CFM)